Courses – Faculty of Science

 Techniques for the management of invasive plants and animals (vertebrates and invertebrates) in different ecosystem types, including terrestrial and aquatic ecosystems.
 Approaches to the prevention, control and eradication of invasive species in different situations.

-Addresses selected topics in plant pathology.
-Modern research on issues relating to biosecurity, plant disease spread (epidemiology) and plant pathogen interactions (disease resistance and susceptibility) will be investigated and discussed.
-A sound understanding of BIOSCI 321 or equivalent is assumed.
+Addresses selected topics in plant microbial interactions.
+Modern research on issues relating to plant pathogens and biosecurity, plant disease spread (epidemiology) and plant-microbial interactions (both pathogenic and mutualistic) will be investigated and discussed.
+A basic understanding of microbiology and molecular biology is assumed.

 Plant Genomics and Biotechnology